 HOW TO DIAGNOSE A FAILING ALTERNATOR

-If you have a “Check Engine" light, connect a code reader to the diagnostic port.
+If you have a “Check Engine" light on, connect a code reader to the diagnostic port.
 If you find code P0562, you very likely have a failing alternator (note that codes may vary by vehicle make/model/year).
 Get it checked out before it fails entirely.